Nocturnal (novel): Plot

-Bryan and Pookie's investigations lead them to Jebidiah Erickson, but the two are fired by police Chief Amy Zou because they wouldn't leave the investigation alone.
+Bryan and Pookie's investigations lead them to Jebidiah Erickson, but the two are fired by police Chief Amy Zou because they would not leave the investigation alone.
 Despite this, they break into Erickson's house and find multiple stuffed monsters.
 They are also caught by Erickson and Bryan ends up stabbing the other man as his Marie's Children DNA, paired with the dreams he'd been having, cause him to see Erickson as a threat.
 Heavily wounded, Erickson is taken to the hospital and Bryan finds that rather than the older man being the reason for the murders, he was actually hunting Marie's Children and was the reason why there were not more deaths in the city.
 Meanwhile, Rex returns home and is told that all of Marie's Children are born from the same woman: Marie, who serves as a queen bee and is also Rex's birth mother.
 He is also told that he must have sex with her in order to create a new queen so the colony can spread to other areas.
 During this Aggie is told that his life is going to be spared so he can smuggle an infant king out of "Home", as some of the Children do not want the colony to spread and will kill any kings that Marie produces.
 Knowing that the alternative is death, Aggie readily agrees and later absconds with the infant.

 The book culminates with Bryan teaming up with Erickson to invade "Home" and kill off Marie's Children.
 They ultimately succeed in killing Marie and most of the Children, but the attempt comes at the price of multiple lives, including Erickson's.
 Robin is also murdered in the process, which leaves him grief-stricken.
 He decides that he will take on Erickson's role as a Savior (as there are still Children in San Francisco) and assumes his identity, as he feels that he has nothing tying him to his old life.
 The book ends with the revelation that Hillary, a female leader of the Children, has become a new queen after Marie's death and is being cared for by some of the remaining Children.

 Reception

 Critical reception for the 2012 release of Nocturnal has been mostly positive, with Kirkus Reviews saying the hardback release was "red meat for readers who wish Harry Potter had swapped his YA credentials for a badge and gun."
 The Huntington News praised the 2012 release, calling it "a treat".
 The Nerdist also positively reviewed the book, praising the characters and Sigler's research for the novel.

-The Daily Texan praised Sigler's use of science as "believable" but stated that "Sigler could use a bit more work is his characterizations".
+The Daily Texan praised Sigler's use of science as "believable" but stated that "Where Sigler could use a bit more work is his characterizations".